 The leishmaniases are a group of diseases caused by the protozoa parasite Leishmania.
 Over 20 Leishmania species known to be infective to humans are transmitted by the bite of infected female phlebotomine sandflies.
 There are three main types of leishmaniasis: i) visceral, often known as kala-azar and the most serious form of the disease (VL); ii) cutaneous, the most common (CL); and iii) mucocutaneous.

 The disease mainly affects poor people in Africa, Asia and Latin America, and is associated with malnutrition, population displacement, poor housing, weak immune system and lack of resources.
 Out of 200 countries and territories reporting to WHO, 97 countries and territories are endemic for leishmaniasis.
 This includes 65 countries that are endemic for both VL and CL, 10 countries that are endemic for VL only and 22 countries that are endemic for CL only.
-Four additional countries have previously reported cases.
+Four additional countries have previously reported cases of VL or CL.